Thai floods claim more factories, Bangkok safe for now

 The economy is bound to suffer from the flooding.

-Both the central bank and government have put the cost at about 100 billion baht ($3.2 billion) already, more than 1 percent of gross domestic product (GDP).
+Both the central bank and government have put the cost at about 100 billion baht already, more than 1 percent of gross domestic product GDP.L.

 The Finance Ministry has cut its GDP growth forecast for this year to 3.7 percent from 4.0 percent.

-The central bank said Friday that 104 bank branches had closed because of flooding, mainly in the central region.
-Deputy Prime Minister Kittirat Na Ranong has called bankers to a meeting at the Don Muang crisis center Monday.
+The central bank said on Friday that 104 bank branches had closed because of flooding, mainly in the central region.
+Deputy Prime Minister Kittirat Na Ranong has called bankers to a meeting at the Don Muang crisis centre on Monday.

 (Additional reporting by Jutarat Skulpichetrat and Pracha Hariraksapitak; Writing by Alan Raybould; Editing by Sanjeev Miglani)